3DCoded/Happy-Hare/Hardware-Configuration.md

 <br>

 ### c) Variables file (mmu\_vars.cfg):
 This is the file where Happy Hare stores all calibration settings and state.
-It is pointed to by this section at the top of `mmu_software.cfg`:
+It is pointed to by this section at the top of `mmu_macro_vars.cfg`:

 ```
 [save_variables]